xianghui/javascript101/content/lessons/1-4-scoping.md

 ### `var` keyword

-As seen in previous examples, variables are defined using the `var` keyword.
-`let` and `const` were introduced later on in ES6, which allows us to define variables with block scoping (to be elaborated shortly).
+As seen in previous examples, variables are defined using the `var` keyword and it works on a function scoping manner. `let` and `const` were introduced later on in ES6, which allows us to define variables with block scoping (to be elaborated shortly).

 ```javascript
 //Javascript Example